alexjplant/rgbdex/README.md

  - Add ability to populate your roster and indicate ideal type matchups
  - ...then add ability to set movesets
  - Cache downloaded data in LocalStorage
- - Filters, sorts, etc. in route
+ - Filters, sorts, etc. in URL routes
+ - Investigate using this for original `pret` RBY disassembly
  - Allow change of branch from Github for source data